JiguangLi/JiguangLi.github.io/_posts/2020-12-24-start-with-a-jokee.md

 </div>

 </div>
-<div class="cell border-box-sizing text_cell rendered"><div class="prompt input_prompt">
+<div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
-</div><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>Henry was excited, not only because of the larger plot which can impress his manager, but because he could now apply his solid quantitative skills developped from Midd to predict 2020 revenue.
+<p>Henry was excited, not only because of the larger plot which can impress his manager, but because he could now apply his solid quantitative skills developped from Middlebury Econ Department to predict 2020 revenue.
 Based on the coefficient, Henry did this:</p>
 <p><strong>y_2020= -3119*2020+50593= 19403 millions dollars</strong></p>

 </div>
 </div>
 </div>
-<div class="cell border-box-sizing text_cell rendered"><div class="prompt input_prompt">
+<div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
-</div><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>Henry felt crestfallen: "bellow 20000 Millions!!! my boat, my bonus, my new Tesla model XXX!
+<p>Henry felt crestfallen: "bellow 20000 Millions!!!
+My boat, my bonus, my new Tesla model XXX!
 No I wouldn't show this to my manager".
 Henry never gave up; he thought the intern must have done something fundamentally stupid.
 And the plot looked urgly anyway, because there was no clear trend of going up or going down.
 Not good!</p>

 </div>
 </div>
 </div>
-<div class="cell border-box-sizing text_cell rendered"><div class="prompt input_prompt">
+<div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
-</div><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>Suddenly, there was a violent lightening strike in his office and a light bulb appeared in Henry's head.
 The Intern later claimed he did see the actual light bulb in Henry's head himself, as if seeing the face of god.
-It still remained unclear whether that was a mystical experiences for both Henry and his intern (and this is still under dabate by many famous theologists), but Henry's ideas had fundamentally revolutionalized the sciences forever:</p>
+It still remains unclear whether that was a mystical experience for both Henry and his intern (and this is still under dabate by many famous theologists), but Henry's ideas had fundamentally revolutionalized the sciences forever:</p>

 </div>
 </div>
 </div>
-<div class="cell border-box-sizing text_cell rendered"><div class="prompt input_prompt">
+<div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
-</div><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h1 id="Henry's-BIG-idea:-what-if-we-sort-the-year-and-revenus-independently-and-in-increasing-order?-Will-we-have-a-better-2020-revenue?-Will-my-boss-love-me-again-because-of-this?">Henry's BIG idea: what if we sort the year and revenus independently and in increasing order?
 Will we have a better 2020 revenue?
 Will my boss love me again because of this?<a class="anchor-link" href="#Henry's-BIG-idea:-what-if-we-sort-the-year-and-revenus-independently-and-in-increasing-order?-Will-we-have-a-better-2020-revenue?-Will-my-boss-love-me-again-because-of-this?">&#182;</a></h1>
 </div>
 </div>
 </div>
-<div class="cell border-box-sizing text_cell rendered"><div class="prompt input_prompt">
+<div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
-</div><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>Henry asked his intern to make another plot based on his new idea, though the intern looked very suspicious of Henry's new idea.
 But as always, the Emory intern had to listen to his boss.
 Here is the new plot the intern generated for Henry:</p>